 Even when you eat a very healthy diet, it is next to impossible to get enough vitamin K2.

 Vitamin K2 deficiency is newly discovered to be a problem in several regions of the world.
 Read on to find out why this deficiency is harming both healthy adults and children.
+Note that while I am sponsored by Nattopharma for this post, all views are my own and backed by clinical research.

 What is vitamin K?